th0rz05/safe-dl-framework/docs/module1.md

 #### Example

-- If a user selects `data_poisoning` and `adversarial_examples`, only those attacks will be simulated, and defenses will be tailored accordingly.
+- If a user selects `data_poisoning` and `evasion_attacks`, only those attacks will be simulated, and defenses will be tailored accordingly.

 This field ensures **customization and modularity** in the framework, avoiding unnecessary computation and focusing efforts on threats that are realistically relevant to the use case.